-The HSE advise that asbestos waste must be packed in UN-approved packaging with a CDG hazard label and asbestos code information visible.
-It must be double wrapped and labelled asbestos waste.
+The HSE advise that asbestos waste must be packed in UN-approved packaging.
+It must also have the CDG hazard label and asbestos code information visible.
+It must be double-wrapped and labelled asbestos waste.

-It is also advised to avoid breaking up large pieces of asbestos waste such as artex.
+It is also advised to avoid breaking up large pieces of asbestos waste such as Artex.
 Instead, you must double wrap in suitable polythene sheeting (1000-gauge) and label accordingly.

 It has to be transported there by a vehicle that holds a waste carrier license.